sebpab/GenericStore-Platform/README.md

 Project uploaded to AWS cloud.

-GenericStore is a development project for an administrative management platform that can be adapted to any use case of the commercial reality.
+GenericStore is an administrative management platform development project.
+Although it can be adapted to any use case of the commercial and business reality, I have chosen farmers communities as my use case.
+In consecuence, this platform is apt to the needs of the local farmers communities business.

 The platform is structured in the following modules: